AdobeDocs/commerce-merchant-services.en/help/experience-platform-connector/using-ajo.md

                 }
             ```

         Notice there is a `checkouts` value of `1`, which indicates that the checkout process has begun.
-In the next section, you will configure a checkout event in Journey Optimizer to listen for that `commerce.checkouts` event from Commerce.
+In the next section, you will configure events in Journey Optimizer to listen for and respond to that `commerce.checkouts` event from Commerce.

 ### Step 3: Configure events in Journey Optimizer